CBSE Class 12 result: Evaluation to be based on Class 10, 11 and 12 Pre-Boards, result by July 31

 Students will be awarded marks for theory by averaging out the Class 10, 11 final and Class 12 Pre-Boards marks.

 The Central Board of Secondary Education (CBSE) has submit the result criteria for CBSE Class 12th result in the Supreme Court today.
 As per a report by News18, students will be awarded marks for praticals as per the exam conducted by schools and for theory the marks will be given by averaging out Class 10, 11 finals and Class 12 Pre-Board marks.

-Class 12 marks to have highest weightage of 40 percent.
+Class 12th marks to have highest weightage of 40 percent whereas 30 percent will be accounted from Class 10th result (3 best performing subjects) and 30 percent from Class 11th final exam.

-The final result will be released by July 31.
+The CBSE final result will be released by July 31.

 As per reports, the CBSE will form a committee for Class 12 result evaluation comprising two of the senior-most teachers in the school.
 If required, a third expert will also be appointed.